dhalber11/Pi_In_The_Sky/README.md

 ##### Balcony drop test data

 #### CAD Progress
 This week was in many ways a continuation of the last.
 Finding new ways to make the plane more durable and last longer.
 This week I decided to lengthen the fuselage as well as change the width of the wood to a thicker cut of the same type of basswood.
 This would spread out the weight to help make it as balanced as possible to improve flight.
-On top of these changes we made the horizontal stabilizer longer to be able to hopefully increase the amount of lift and stability it produced.
+We also made the horizontal stabilizer longer to be able to hopefully increase the amount of lift and stability it produced.
+Finally we added an extra airfoil on the outside of the wings that stuck up to increase stability.
 All of these changes were simply educated guesses on what was needed to help the plane fly better.
 However, they were educated based on all of the work we had done over the course of this project to learn more about aerodynamics and the flight of gliders.

 ### Week 14 (4/22 - 4/26)